Mississippi juvenile reportedly shoots, kills hatchet-wielding home invader

 He was reportedly non-responsive and later pronounced dead.

-The juveniles’ mother, Rachel Cork, told WCBI that her 16-year-old son “defended himself” against Robinson, who was his uncle.
+The juveniles’ mother, Rachel Cork, told WCBI that her 16-year-old son “defended himself” against Robinson.
+The teen was identified as a relative of Robinson's.

 “Yeah, my son defended himself,” Cork told the outlet.
 “It could have been the other way around.
 It could have been my son, I’m the one I’m picking up and having to bury, but it wasn’t.”